 - Sell a Wreath at a Farmers Market: Pathfinder will be selling wreaths at West Seattle Farmers Markets on four consecutive Sundays from 10am-2pm.
 Working a shift (or helping with set-up or take-down) is a great way to earn credit for your class!
 Sign up TODAY for a shift on Nov.
 24, Dec.
 1, Dec.
 8 and/or Dec.
 15.

 We can always use evergreens and ornamentals!
 Begin dropping off clippings as early as Nov.
 14 at the Wreath workshop.
 We need lots and lots of evergreens: firs, pines, spruce, arborvitae and more.
 These provide the base of every wreath.
 Then we spice up the wreaths with berries, seedpods, cones and other interesting ornamentals.
 Ideas and photos of ornamentals to clip can be found here and in the How-to-Make-a-Wreath video.

 We are also looking for volunteers who will be a part of our Rapid Response Green Team.
 You can sign up for a job (swinging by tree lots, gathering fallen branches, trimming ornamentals) and a week, and be on-call to bring in materials to the wreath workshop for class nights.
 Your child’s classroom can get credit for the time you spend foraging for wreath goodies.
 You may tally your time in the logbook in the workshop.

 How Do I Get Credit for My Child’s Class?

-Each wreath will have a tag that needs to be filled out completely, including the name (and classroom) of who makes the wreath and the name (and classroom) of who sells the wreath.
+Each wreath will have a tag that needs to be filled out completely, including the name (and grade) of who makes the wreath and the name (and grade) of who sells the wreath.
 Pre-orders must include a bow choice.

 When you deliver your wreath, make sure you keep the information portion of your tag to turn in with the money you collect.
 The short stub goes to your customer as a receipt.